 - It is understood that the scope of the relay service interoperability problem may require the work to be segmented in to one or more profiles.

-1. Produce a comprehensive SIP interoperability requirements document to enable:
+1. A comprehensive SIP interoperability requirements document -- February 2014, enabling:

 - Relay communication between relay service users and telephony users, allowing both deaf/hearing impaired and hearing parties to place the call using their preferred relay provider.

 2. A valid collection of use cases to be enabled -- February 2014.